Rubik's Cube Mechanics

 The Cube as a Physical Object

 Although the Rubik's Cube is often described as a mathematical construct - this is used whenever we talk about move sequences and turns, for example - it is also a physical object.
-This has a number of ramifications.
+This has a number of implications.

 Mechanics of Higher-Order Cubes